Processing Columnar Collider Data with GPU-Accelerated Kernels: Computational kernels

 \section{Computational kernels}

-In the context of this report, a kernel is a function that is mapped across an array to transform the underlying data.
+In the context of this report, a kernel is a function that is evaluated on the elements of an array to transform the underlying data.
 A simple kernel could compute the square root of all the values in the array.
 More complicated kernels such as convolutions might involve relations between neighbouring array elements or involve multiple inputs and outputs of varying sizes.
-When the individual kernel calls across the data are independent of each other, these kernels can be evaluated in parallel over the data using SIMD processors.
+When the individual kernel calls across the data are independent of each other, these kernels can be evaluated in parallel over the data using single-instruction, multiple-data (SIMD) processors.
 The use of efficient computational kernels with an easy-to-use API has proven to be successful for machine learning frameworks such as \texttt{tensorflow}.
 Therefore, we propose to implement HEP analyses similarly using common kernels that are steered from a single high-level code.
+We note that the columnar data analysis approach based on single-threaded kernels is already recognized in HEP~\cite{coffea}.
+Our contribution is to further extend the computational efficiency and scalability of the kernels to parallel hardware such as multi-threaded CPUs and propose a GPU implementation.

-In the following, we will demonstrate that by using the data and offset arrays as described in section~\ref{sec:data}, common HEP operations such as computing the total scalar sum of momenta of all selected particles in an event can be formulated as kernels and dispatched to vector processing units (CPUs, GPUs), efficiently processing the event data in parallel.
-The central result of this paper is that only a small number of simple kernels, easily implemented in e.g. Python or C, are needed to implement a realistic HEP analysis.
+In the following, we will demonstrate that by using the data and offset arrays as described in section~\ref{sec:data}, common HEP operations can be formulated as kernels and dispatched to the computational hardware, thereby processing the event data in parallel.
+The central result of this report is that only a small number of simple kernels, easily implemented in e.g. Python or C, are needed to implement a realistic HEP analysis.

-As mentioned above, a prototypical HEP-specific kernel would be to find the scalar sum $H_T$ of all particles passing some quality criteria in an event.
-We show the Python implementation for this on listing~\ref{lst:sumht}.
+A prototypical HEP-specific kernel would be to find the scalar sum $H_T=\sum_{i\in\mathrm{event}}p_T^i$ of all particles passing some quality criteria in an event.
+We show the Python implementation for this on Listing~\ref{lst:sumht}.
 This kernel takes as input the $M$-element data array of all particle transverse momenta \texttt{pt\_data} and an $N+1$-element array of the event offsets.
 In addition, as we wish to include only selected particles in selected events in this analysis, we use an $N$-element boolean mask for events and $M$-element boolean mask for the particles that have passed selection.
-These masks can be propagated to further functions, making it possible to efficiently chain computations without resorting to expensive data copying.
-Finally, the output is stored in a preallocated array of size $N$ that is initialized to zeroes.
+These masks can be propagated to further functions, making it possible to efficiently chain computations without resorting to data copying.
+Finally, the output is stored in a pre-allocated array of size $N$.

 This kernel generically reduces a data array using a pairwise operator $(+)$ within the offsets and can be reused in other cases, such as counting the number of particles per event passing a certain selection.
 Other kernels that turn out to be useful are related to finding the minimum or maximum value within the offsets or retrieving or setting the $m$-th value of an array within the event offsets.